 After following the crime and emergency reporting requirements outlined above, campus security authorities are required to promptly notify the Department of Campus Safety & Security of all crimes reported to them to have occurred on Clery geography by calling the department's on-call supervisor at 307-754-6067.
-The on- call supervisor will gather information to conduct an immediate timely warning assessment and will direct the campus security authority on how to complete and submit the crime reporting form on-line.
+The on-call supervisor will gather information to conduct an immediate timely warning assessment and will direct the campus security authority on how to complete and submit the crime reporting form on-line.
 Each of these reports is reviewed by Department of Campus Safety & Security personnel to assess whether it meets reporting requirements under the Clery Act (including timely warning notification and annual statistical disclosure) and to avoid duplicate reporting where possible.
-Incident reports can also be filed using the report form found on the Portal Page under the Security tab and by accessing the NWC Cares link at the bottom of any NWC webpage.
-Emails can be sent to Nightsecurity@NWC.edu as well.
-You can contact Campus Security by calling 307.754.6067 during the day, 307.899.9119 at night.
+Incident reports can also be filed using the report form found on the Portal Page under the Security tab and by accessing the NWC Cares.
+Emails can be sent to campussecurity@NWC.edu as well.
+You can contact Campus Security by calling 307.754.6067 during the day, 307.202.0605 at night.